spupyrev/BTStyle/README.md

 BTStyle
 =======

-BibTex formatter
+BibTeX formatter

 Usage: BTStyle [options] input.bib
        BTStyle [options] < input.bib > output.bib

-When processing a specific bib file, the result OVERWRITES the input file;
+When processing a specific bib file, the result is saved in a new file with the suffix ".new"
-the original file is renamed by adding a suffix ".orig".

 Allowed options:

-  Input file name

   --field-delimeters=[braces|quotes]
   Convert outer delimeters in field values to either braces or double quotes